RachelStrate/Communicate-Findings-Project/README.md

 # Communicate-Findings-Project
-Udacity project focused on data visualisation.

-This project is project #6 in the data analyst nanodegree program.
-It is currently in it's very first stages.
+Udacity Project #6 for the data analyst nanodegree program.
+The project focuses on data visualisation of the FordGoBike August 2019 data.
+In progress.